#22: 5 Ways That Teaching-Focused Academics Can Release Time To Create Research Outputs, Secure Funding And Improve The Student Experience

 If you can mark everything in one week, you have just released a significant block of time for research.

-Find time Throughout Your Day
+Find Time Throughout Your Day

 Lots of time is lost through small delays or gaps between significant activities.